 Amina M. Steinfels is the author of Knowledge before Action: Islamic Learning and Sufi Practice in the Life of Sayyid Jalal al-Din Bukhari Makhdum-i Jahaniyan (University of South Carolina Press, 2012), focused on the life of a fourteenth century South Asian Sufi master.
 She teaches courses about various aspects of Islam, including women and gender, Sufism, the Qur'an, Muhammad, Islam in South Asia, and classical Islamic civilization.
 Many of Steinfels's courses are cross-listed in Asian Studies and count towards the Middle East Studies and South Asian Studies majors.

 Mara Benjamin specializes in Jewish textual traditions and practices, including biblical, rabbinic, and contemporary hermeneutics; modern Jewish thought; and gender and religion.
 Her first book, Rosenzweig’s Bible: Reinventing Scripture for Jewish Modernity (Cambridge, 2009), examined the theological and political stakes of the endeavor to reinvigorate Jewish intellectual and social responses to the Bible, focusing on the work of Franz Rosenzweig (1886-1929), an important Jewish religious thinker of the modern period.
-Her forthcoming second book, The Obligated Self: Maternal Subjectivity and Jewish Thought, investigates the religious dimensions of caring for young children in the context of Jewish thought and tradition.
+Her second book, The Obligated Self: Maternal Subjectivity and Jewish Thought, (Indiana University Press, 2018), investigates the religious dimensions of caring for young children in the context of Jewish thought and tradition.

 Laurie L. Dion

 Natalina Tulik is the Academic Department Coordinator for Philosophy, Religion and Jewish Studies.
 She manages the budget, purchasing, online course catalog submissions, events, award applications, and all the daily needs of faculty and majors.
 She has been on campus since 1999.